Due to security upgrades, we will no longer support Internet Explorer version 8 or older. Please use a newer browser.

-- Review your society's policies on open access and their prices.
+- Review your scholarly society's policies on open access and their prices.

-- Invite your librarian to your department meeting to discuss all types of scholarly communications issues.
+- Invite your librarian to your department meeting to discuss scholarly communications issues.

-- Publishing soon?
-Investigate whether the publisher's practices match your goals and values.
+- Before publishing your next work, investigate whether the publisher's practices match your goals and values.

 - Prioritize making your next publication open access.

-- Negotiate the terms of the agreement supplied by the journal publisher to retain more of your rights, or use SHERPA/RoMEO to identify publishers with enlightened copyright policies.
+- Negotiate the publishing agreement to retain more of your rights, or use SHERPA/RoMEO to identify publishers with enlightened copyright policies.

-- Volunteer to act as a peer reviewer for open-access journals.
+- Volunteer as a peer reviewer for open-access journals.

 - Encourage your professional society to create competitors to expensive journals.